trongnguyen24/TA-Site-url/FrontEnd/README.md

    npm run dev
    ```

-4. Access your app in a web browser at `http://localhost:3000` (unless a different port is specified).
+4. Access your app in a web browser at `http://localhost:5173`.

    Make sure your app functions correctly in the development environment.